n4bb12/7d2d-modlets/src/ContainerSize/README.md

-- Updates all container sizes to make them more homogenous
+- Updates all container sizes to 6x2, 6x4, 6x6, 8x6 or 8x8
-- Some container sizes are increased to make them relatively consistent
+- Increases some container sizes to make them relatively consistent